Explore the Heart of Italy: A Guide to Milan's Most Popular Activities

 Castello Sforzesco (Milan Castle)

 Castello Sforzesco was originally constructed in 1368 and restored in 1450 for the Visconti and Sforza dynasty, which governed Milan from 1277 to 1447 and again from 1450 to 1535.
-In 1905, a copy of the old gate tower, 70 meters in height Torre de Filarete, was built.
-The Castello is home to a number of museums known collectively as Musei del Castello Sforzesco; among these is a sculpture museum.
+In 1905, a copy of the old gate tower, 70 meters in height, Torre de Filarete, was built.
+The Castello is home to several museums known collectively as Musei del Castello Sforzesco; among these is a sculpture museum.
 Michelangelo's final and most recently finished work, the Pietà Rondanini, was carried here from Rome in 1953.
-There are also museums specializing in ornamental arts, prehistoric and Egyptian artifacts, musical instruments, and armies displaying weapons and equipment from various time periods.
-The Sforzesco Castle, one of Milan’s top sightseeing activities, in Italy, was built in the 14th century as a stronghold and later developed into a symbol of strength and dignity.
+There are also museums specializing in ornamental arts, prehistoric and Egyptian artefacts, musical instruments, and armies displaying weapons and equipment from various periods.
+The Sforzesco Castle, one of Milan’s top sightseeing activities in Italy, was built in the 14th century as a stronghold and later developed into a symbol of strength and dignity.

 We also recommend using our Vox City self-guided audio tour of the Sforza Castle and Milanwhich will give you the freedom to explore and sightsee Milan at your own pace.
 Visit our meeting spot in front of Sforza Castle to exchange your smartphone voucher for an entrance ticket.
 Our staff members are easily recognizable by their blue VOX vests and folders.